danielecalabrese/Titanic---ML-from-Disaster/README.md

 For further info, please refer to the amazing wiki :)

-So, are you ready to ship?
+So, are you ready to sail?

 ![inauguration](inauguration.png)